Exploring Sequoia's Crystal Cave

 Not every Sequoia National Park vista point is "under the sun."
 There's another Sequoia, just below the surface.
 Crystal Cave is a treasure of ornate marble polished by subterranean streams and decorated with curtains of icicle-like stalactites and mounds of stalagmites.

 Located about a 40-minute drive south of Wuksachi Lodge, Crystal Cave at Sequoia is available for exploration during the summer months only.
-Sequoia Parks Conservancy offers guided tours daily from May 26 through September 2017 for the 2017 season.
+Sequoia Parks Conservancy will offer guided tours daily from May 25 through September 30, 2018.

 - Family Tour: 50 minutes